java-online-training/java-20-Record-Patterns-For-Loop/README.md

-# java-20-scoped-values
+# java-20-record-patterns-for-loop
-Example of Scoped Values in action
+Example of Pattern Matching in the enhanced for Loop